-- We evaluated management's inventory accounting policy by comparing it to the requirements of International Accounting Standards ('IAS") - IAS 2 Inventories. - We assessed management's assumptions in allocating overheads and recalculated the capitalised manufacturing overheads in accordance with the requirements in - We assessed the disclosures relating to Inventories by comparing it to the disclosure requirements in terms of IAS 2.
+- We evaluated management's inventory accounting policy by comparing it to the requirements of International Accounting Standards ('IAS'') - IAS 2, Inventories. - We assessed management's assumptions in allocating overheads through performing sensitivity analysis over normal vs actual production in accordance with the requirements in IAS 2, Inventories. - We tested the computation of the allocation of appropriate overheads to inventory by recalculating the capitalised manufacturing overheads and ensured these were in accordance with the requirements in IAS 2, Inventories. - We assessed the disclosures relating to Inventories by comparing it to the disclosure requirements in terms of IAS 2, Inventories.